The Board Committees

-The AFI Board of Directors are supported by high-level committees that it establishes to provide specialized support in accordance to the respective Committee’s Terms of Reference.
+In carrying out its oversight role, the AFI Board of Directors receives specialized support from the committees of the Board in accordance to the respective Committee’s Terms of Reference.

 Budget and Finance Committee: AFI’s Budget and Finance Committee provides oversight of AFI’s financial strategy and management of financial resources, which include membership fees and donor funding.
-Members are: Bank Negara Malaysia, Bill & Melinda Gates Foundation, Reserve Bank of Fiji, National Bank of Rwanda, Palestine Monetary Authority, and Banque Centrale des Etats de l'Afrique de l'Ouest (BCEAO).
+Members are: Central Bank of The Gambia, Bank of Papua New Guinea, Central Bank of Tunisia, Bank of Uganda, Central Bank of the Republic of Uzbekistan and Bill & Melinda Gates Foundation.

 Advisory Group: AFI’s Advisory Group provides strategic advice to the AFI Board of Directors and Management Unit in order to promote sustainable value to AFI members with the ultimate goal of achieving AFI’s vision.
 Members are generally partners (non-AFI members) who provide external stakeholder perspective on financial inclusion and may include AFI’s funding partners, intellectual partners, and experts in financial inclusion global advocacy.

 Donor Consultative Council: The Donor Consultative Council comprises all funders in the AFI network and provides consultative advice to the AFI Management Unit to promote sustainable value to AFI members with the goal of achieving AFI’s vision, particularly focusing on the sustainability of AFI, as well as resource mobilization and financial support for AFI’s programs and activities.